MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 Go to the topic list by selecting **Topics** in the navigation menu.

 A bot comes with a collection of topics that defines the bot's interaction with end users.
-The core of building a bot in Power Virtual Agents is to build topics that can respond to different user inquiries.
+The core of building a bot in Microsoft Copilot Studio is to build topics that can respond to different user inquiries.
 Let's build a topic to answer employee questions about taking time-off.

 1. Select **+ New topic** on the top menu bar to create a new topic.